magicznyleszek/carcascorer/README.md

     - clear all points
 2. managing:
     - add by name and color
-        - propose unused color if it exists
+        - propose unused color if any left
     - edit
         - change name
         - change color